mindspore-ai/docs/docs/mindinsight/docs/source_en/landscape.md

    - `collect_landscape`: The parameter definition is consistent with the `SummaryCollector`, where user can freely modify drawing parameters.
    - `device_ids`: Specify `device_ids` for landscape drawing, which supports single machine multi-device computing.

-After drawing, start MindInsight.
-Refer to [MindInsight Commands](https://www.mindspore.cn/mindinsight/docs/en/master/mindinsight_commands.html) for specific commands.
+After drawing, start MindSpore Insight.
+Refer to [MindSpore Insight Commands](https://www.mindspore.cn/mindinsight/docs/en/master/mindinsight_commands.html) for specific commands.

 As shown in Figure 2, the Summary List and corresponding information are displayed: